 Independent consultant will review police shooting of Jacob Blake

+Wray is being retained by Graveley, who had asked the DOJ to identify an outside consultant to maintain the independence of the investigation.

-DOJ officials noted the Blake shooting "has been vigorously and thoroughly investigated," with the investigation in its "final stages" as of Monday.
+DOJ officials noted Monday the Blake shooting "has been vigorously and thoroughly investigated," with that investigation in its "final stages."

 The investigative file will then go to Wray.